zhaojianbo2/zhaojianbo2/README.md

 I'm WinKey Zhao, a passionate game programmer, and a old game boy.

-Music🎵, films🎬 and books📖 fills us emotionally, alcohols🥂 help us forget and escape from reality, but games🎮 are ... something else, it is new, full of potential, and it has much much more freedom!
+Music🎵, films🎬 and books📖 fills us emotionally, playing game help us forget and escape from reality, but games🎮 are ... something else, it is new, full of potential, and it has much much more freedom!

 ---